Perceive-Software-Solutions/Pollar-Scripts/README.md

-# Pollar-Shell-Scripts
+# Pollar-Scripts

-Contains bash scripts that are used to automate workflows relavent to pollar.
+Contains various language scripts that are used to automate workflows relavent to pollar.

 Scripts are grouped into folders of similar relavent scripts